We are Caribbean Sato Rescue, P.R.

 WHY/HOW DO YOU SHIP THEM OFF THE ISLAND?

 The adoption rate in Puerto Rico is less than 3% & 9 times out of 10 when a dog is adopted (or even purchased) in Puerto Rico, they are returned to a shelter or the streets within 2 weeks.
 The Puerto Rican government has it’s hands full with other issues of the island so to enforce spaying/neutering & otherwise keeping the dogs off of the streets, that’s bottom of the list.
 We rather these animals leave altogether if they can & have a much better chance of surviving & staying with their furever families FOREVER!
 We fly them off the island with rescue discounts on United & American Airlines & since Hurricane Maria are also proudly a part of The Coalition For Animal Rescue who is responsible for sending 6,000+ dogs off the island since the devastating hurricane in September 2017.

 DO YOU HAVE AN ADOPTION FEE?
 WHAT’S THE PROCESS?

-Yes, we have an adoption donation fee which is based on age & breed + the cost of the flight (which depends on their weight) & we will cover the cost of the crate.
-Our fee for local adoptions (which includes dogs that are already in Utah) is $250-$300.
+Yes, we have an adoption donation fee which is based on age, breed, health, the cost of the flight (which depends on their weight) + veterinary care provided.
+Our fee for local Utah adoptions (which includes dogs that are already in Utah) is $200-$500.
 These fees ensure that our rescues are going to good & invested homes.
-Your adoption donation is used towards your rescue’s vet bills, food, supplies, or other future vet bills for another rescue pup.
+Your adoption donation is used towards your rescue’s vet bills, food, supplies, or other future vet bills or flight cost for another rescue pup.
 We will require you to submit an application & if that is approved then we will require that you sign a contract, ensuring that you will care for & love this animal for the entirety of its life.

 *All dogs adopted under the age of 5 months are required to be spayed/neutered & vaccine schedule to be completed by owner.
 NO exceptions.